 What happens if I miss a class?

 100 percent attendance is required and mandated by state regulations.
-You can only miss 8 hours of clinical or 6 hours of theory before being removed from the class.
+You can only miss 12 hours of clinical or 8 hours of online theory sessions before being removed from the class.
 If it is an excusable absence, you will be allowed to re-enroll in a future session, if available.
 Also, if you miss a class, you must make up the entire class.
-For missed online theory classes, please email or Edmodo message your teacher and arrange to makeup the class(es) and any quiz that you missed.
+For missed online theory classes, please email or message your teacher and arrange to makeup the class(es) and any quiz that you missed.
 The theory classes will be recorded, so you will need to watch the entire class period.
 If you miss a clinical class, you will make that up as arranged with your instructor possibly during the last week of the class session.

 Will I need to attend any class or appointment at CPC’s Colton campus?